Proposal · May 2026

 The missing piece isn't knowledge.
 It's an operator.

-I built the Legacy Map platform and the John-bot agent you just saw.
-John didn't learn to code.
-He didn't hire a team.
-He described what he needed, I shipped it, and I keep shipping.
-That's the model.
-Farbman doesn't need to become an AI company.
-You need someone who already is one, embedded in your problems.
+You saw the Legacy Map platform and JohnBot on the Apr 23 review.
+John didn't learn to code or hire a team.
+He described what he needed, I shipped it, I keep shipping.

 "You don't need to become an AI company.
 You need an operator who already is one."